Anatomiclab/GastroFLOW/README.md

 ## Python Environment Setup

-To reproduce the Python environment used in the project, please follow the import guidelines provided below.
-The environment file is named `environment_tf2.yml` and is based on the Anaconda environment.
+To reproduce the Python environment used in the project, please use the environment file is named `environment_tf2.yml` and is based on the Anaconda environment.

 By following this step, you will be able to set up the Python environment with the required dependencies and packages used in the project.